florimondmanca/ddtrace-asgi/README.md

 Unofficial [`ddtrace`] integration for ASGI apps and frameworks.

-Use `ddtrace-asgi` to automatically send traces to [Datadog APM](https://docs.datadoghq.com/tracing/), which allows you to visualize traffic and detailed traces of requests.

 Should work seamlessly for any ASGI web framework, e.g. Starlette, FastAPI, Quart, etc.

 [`ddtrace`]: https://github.com/DataDog/dd-trace-py